 In any intrusion there is never a straight path following the traditional “kill-chain” model; you often see a circular pattern as threat actors repeat certain steps as they move through to their goals.
 Here, we will repeat a process injection on the server and see if the tool we are testing can detect it.

 Once on a domain controller, most threat actors want to get access to all of the domain credentials, allowing them many ways to return to a domain later, or to sell access off to others.
 These are some of the crown jewels of any enterprise network and we want to see if the endpoint tool being tested will observe unusual access on the domain controller to the files that store the domain credentials.

 Now we are getting toward the final steps of our simulated intrusion.
 Some threat actors will attempt to clear evidence of their actions before leaving an environment, so we will simulate that with clearing the Windows logs on our domain controller here.

 The step-by-step instructions for the test are here.

 For the last test, we’ll execute another built-in Windows utility that ransomware groups often execute to lock systems in return for a payment.
 If you haven’t detected or stopped a threat actor by this point it is already too late, but in a large environment drastic measures may limit some fallout.
 Here, we want to see if the endpoint technology can detect unusual access and use of this administrative utility.

 With these tests, you should now have a handle on the basic capabilities of the endpoint technology being tested.
 You can also craft actionable detections for a security team to take action on, prioritizing the high fidelity alerts from basic adware noise.

 Blumira’s built-in detections can alert you about each of these suspicious attacker behaviors that lead to a data breach or ransomware attack.

-You can deploy Blumira’s free trial in a matter of hours.
+You can deploy Blumira Free SIEM in a matter of minutes.
 Try it today and execute some of these tests to see the immediate security value that Blumira can offer.